chevah/geck/content/generic.rst

 * Rule #1: Keep it DRY!
 Don't repeat yourself!

-* Rule #2: KISS - Keep it simple, stupid simple!
+* Rule #2: KISS - Keep it simple, stupid!

 * Rule #3: If it ain't broke, don't fix it!